PixelExperience/docs/device_requirements.md

 - If the device has Full Disk Encryption (a.k.a FDE), it **MUST NOT** ship/build the Google Play System Updates/Updatable APEX, as the same only works on devices that have File-Base Encryption (FBE) with the device encrypted.
 The same is applicable for kernel 3.18 or devices with older kernel versions.

+- Yet on the encryption, the device **MUST** always have the encryption enabled and enforced as per stock, not mattering if it's a FDE or FBE device.
+Converting the device from FDE to FBE is fine, however converting a device from FBE to FDE is strictly prohibited.

 - The device **MUST NOT** have the need for a lot of patches, and if so, it must be in accordance with the following listing below.

 - If there are commits that are needed in repos other than the device-specific ones, they **MUST**: